 Yes, all climbers and non-climbers are required to complete a waiver.
 Waivers remain valid for the entire calendar year.

 The waiver link will be electronically sent to the group coordinator (the person making the reservation) once your reservation is completed.
-The waiver is reservation specific and not available on the website.
+You can also fill out your waiver by clicking the “Sign Waiver” button below.

 We do operate rain or shine, as our canopy of leaves provides adequate coverage in all but the heaviest of downpours.
 In the case of high winds, thunder, lightning, or heavy downpours, we will suspend climbing, monitor the conditions, and reopen if possible.
 If inclement weather affects your climb we issue rain vouchers.
 If the weather is threatening the day of your climb, you are able to reschedule your reservation or we will issue you a voucher.
 We do not issue refunds.

-If you are running late for your reservation please call us.
+If you are running late for your reservation please give us a call in advance.
 Depending on availability we will try to adjust your reservation time.
 You are always able to reschedule as long as it is not past your start time.